kanaghasivakumar/Codenames-Agent/README.md

 python "game play/codenames_game.py"
 ```

 Two humans share the terminal, taking turns as Red and Blue operatives.
 Both Spymasters are AI.
 The board assignments are hidden — play fully blind just like real Codenames.
+At the end of each game, each named player receives a full decision tree showing every clue given, which relations connected it to the targets, and how weights shifted after each turn.
+A per-player relation profile is also printed summarising which relation types that player responds well to versus struggles with.

 ### AI demo mode (no human input)